urban-mobile-sensors/ums/README.md

 # UMS site development
 Urban Mobile Sensors is a Boston based startup focused on developing a vehicle deployed passive sensor network to collect granular, timely, and reliable data on the elements of quality of life in the city

+### contributing
+Follow general Git guidelines, see intro for simple example: https://git-scm.com/book/ch5-2.html Limited to UMS team for content creation, if interested to collaborate please get in touch (info@urbanmobilesensors.com)

 ### Version
 pre-release beta 0.0.1